Marcelino Campanal: Club career

 Despite being born in the north of Spain, he began his career in the youth ranks of Sevilla at aged 16.
 He was loaned out a few times as a teenager, but at 19, he signed with the first team and would soon stand out.
 He would go on to represent the club for 16 seasons despite significant interest from top clubs throughout Europe including Real Madrid, Inter Milan, and Barcelona.
 As a Nervionense, he was never able to lift a title, although he was twice runner-up in the league and lost in two Copa del Rey finals, in 1955 and 1962 respectively.
 He finally left Sevilla in 1966, at the age of 34, to join Deportivo de La Coruña.
 Then he played for C.D.
 Iliturgi in Jaén before retiring at the age of 37 whilst at Real Avilés.

 International career

-Campanal was a regular for the Spanish national team during the 1950s, wearing the captain's armband at just 23 years of age.
+Campanal was a regular for the Spain national team during the 1950s, wearing the captain's armband at just 23 years of age.
 In 1954, he was named Spanish sportsman of the year.